btcven/locha/README.md

 ## Locha Mesh
 The Locha Mesh is a radio network for communications and Bitcoin transactions without internet or even electricity.
-We are working not only in a protocol, but also the firmware for affordable devices like the "Turpial" or "Harpia".
+We are working not only in a protocol, but also the firmware for affordable devices like the _Turpial_ or _Harpia_.